Interstate vehicle transfers

 Transferring registration from another state or territory

-If you and your vehicle move to Queensland, the vehicle must be registered in Queensland within 14 days of your move and establishment of your new garage address.
-If you fail to re-register your vehicle in Queensland, you may be fined.
+If you move to Queensland, your vehicle must be registered in Queensland within 14 days of your move and establishment of your new garage address.
+If you don't re-register your vehicle in Queensland, you may be fined.

 Information about registering an interstate vehicle in Queensland can be found at registering motor vehicles and motorbikes.